lateinit-apps/guitar-app/docs/json-api.md

 be described in the sections below
 4. For the time being we can ignore PATCH requests or handle them like PUT with only modified part of the object
-5. GET will return 204 code if there is no available object by given query
+5. GET returns 204 code if there are no available objects in the collection by given query

 #### Pagination

 For pagination we picked the simples kind of it: limit/offset pagination.
-It needs to parameters:
+It requires two parameters:

 - `offset` - starting row number.
-Default value is 0.
+Default value is `0`.
-- `limit` - sets maximum size of the retrived collection.
-Default value is 20 and cannot be increased any further.
+- `limit` - sets maximum size of the retrieved collection.
+Default value is `20` and cannot be increased any further.

 #### Sorting

-`sort_by={field_name}|{desc|asc}`
+`sort_by={field_name}!{desc|asc}`

-There can be multiple-column sorting by comma-seprated fields of the resource.
+There can be multiple-column sorting by comma-separated fields of the resource.
 Example:

-`/artists=sort_by=year_founded|desc,name|asc`
+`/artists=sort_by=year_founded!desc,name!asc`

 #### Filtering